gitkraken/gk-dev-docs/gk-dev/gk-dev-home.md

 <img src="/wp-content/uploads/gkd-focus-view.png" class="img-responsive center img-bordered">

 There is a search bar and filters to limit the issues and pull requests shown.
 Actions can be taken on issues and pull requests from the Actions column.
 Both can be opened on the connected service by selecting `Open`.
-Additionally, from the `Open` dropdown, pull requests can be opened in GitKraken Client, VS Code, and VS Code Insiders.
+Additionally, from the `Open` dropdown, pull requests can be opened in GitKraken Desktop, VS Code, and VS Code Insiders.

 Items in the Launchpad can be pinned, to move the item to the top of the list, and can be snoozed, to be hidden under the SNOOZED section.
 To pin or unpin and item, click the pin <i class="fa-solid fa-thumbtack"></i> in the pin column.
 To snooze an item, hover over an item, select the snooze <i class="fa-solid fa-snooze"></i> icon, and select the desired time option - selecting snooze will snooze the item until it is manually unsnoozed.
 To unsnooze an item, click on the `SNOOZED` section header, hover over the desired item and select the unsnooze icon for that item.